kartikchincholikar/Statistical-Learning-Theory-Simulations/README.md

 VC Dimension ( not included in video )\
 VC Proof ( not included in video )

+I wrote this code with video editing in mind.
+Hence it might be difficult to understand.

 # FULL VIDEO
 <a href="https://www.youtube.com/watch?v=lsYPC0MuLJA" target="_blank"><img src="http://img.youtube.com/vi/lsYPC0MuLJA/0.jpg"